Download this press release here.

 Full copies of the report ‘The Livestock Levy’ are available to the media on request

 The FAIRR (Farm Animal Investment Risk & Return) investor network is a Coller Initiative.
-It is a collaborative forum for investors that aims to raise awareness of the material impacts factory farming and poor animal welfare can have on investment portfolios, and works to help investors share knowledge and form collaborative engagements on these issues. test.fairr.org
+It is a collaborative forum for investors that aims to raise awareness of the material impacts factory farming and poor animal welfare can have on investment portfolios, and works to help investors share knowledge and form collaborative engagements on these issues. www.fairr.org